-It doesn't matter whether you weigh 60 KG or 160 KG, you should always find out the weight limit of a paramotor and wing before buying it.
-All paramotors and wings are different, and they all have their limits, but the amount you weigh shouldn't keep you from enjoying this amazing sport.
+Before buying a new paramotor, you should always find out its maximum weight limit.
+All paramotors, wings, and reserve parachutes are different, and they all have their limits, but the amount you weigh doesn’t have to keep you from enjoying this amazing sport.

 Every flying machine has its limits, but I hear this question the most from heavier pilots who are worried that a paramotor will not be able to lift their weight.